Skip to main content

 Learn methods of practice level productivity and service optimization.

-Following Professor Terwiesch’s lectures, Travis Beamish, Director of Operations at Corus Orthodontists, will provide a practical overview of patient flow, scheduling, and capacity management for orthodontists.
+Following Professor Terwiesch’s lectures, Travis Beamish, Director of Operations at Corus Orthodontists, will provide a practical overview of patient flow, scheduling, and capacity management.
 By the end of this module, you’ll be better able to calculate the financial viability of a health care provider using Key Performance Indicators (KPI) and create a framework to assess and optimize performance.

 Learning Objectives and Topics: